Andy671/PianoChartView/README.md

 | int           | getDarkKeysColor()              |
 | int           | getCheckedKeysColor()           |

+## Contribution
+- Feel free to fork the repo, make pull requests or fix existing bug
+- Feel free to open issues if you find some bug or unexpected behaviour

 ## Buy me a cup of coffee
 > Bitcoin Wallet: 15BuUMAW2jUdStPVkoNPt85P8tJnAy5vD4